TamaZero1/odin-recipes/README.md

-# Odin-Recipes Project
+# Odin Recipes Project

-This project will be consisting on what knowledge i have acquired about HTML.
+This project demonstrates the HTML knowledge I have acquired.
-I will be making a little page to test what i learned.
+I created a simple web page to practice and showcase what I’ve learned.
-In this case it's going to be about a little list of recipes.
+The page features a small list of recipes.